TianyiY/Path-Search-Robot/README.md

 2. Brain
 - Deep Q Learning network which trains the robot to achieve the target with minimal cost: e.g Deep Deterministic Policy Gradient (DDPG) involving Actor Critic system (good for continuous system)

+3. Learning
+- Iteratively learning the rules

+Model is hard to converge, further optimization should be implemented.